Coronation of the Thai monarch

 Historically, the coronation usually took place as soon as possible after the death of the previous monarch.
 This followed the custom that an unconsecrated king cannot bear certain regalia nor carry out any religious functions.
 However, in the last century this tradition has been replaced by a mourning period of about a year after the succession as their powers and legitimacy are already guaranteed by the constitution.
-The most recent coronation was held on 4 May 2019 for King Vajiralongkorn.
+The most recent coronation of Vajiralongkorn was held on 4 May 2019.

 Symbolism

 The Thai language term for the coronation is Rachaphisek (ราชาภิเษก) or Rajyabhisheka (राज्याभिषेक), a Vedic term for an anointment (see Abhisheka) of a monarch.
 The term preserves the fact that the anointment was once the most essential component of the ceremony.
 Today, however, the Thai coronation ceremony incorporates many rites including the anointment, the enthronement, the crowning, and the investiture of the monarch.

 The succession of a Thai king is not automatic, and was not formally codified until the 1924 Palace Law of Succession.
 Prior to this, the right of succession was based on many factors and was not always natural.
 Usurpation and violence was commonly employed to obtain the throne.
 As a result, the rite of coronation is important in legalising and legitimising the claimant's accession to kingship.

 Ancient custom dictates that the heir to the last king rule only as a regent and not as a king until he is officially consecrated.
 An unconsecrated king is not considered qualified to carry out the divine and priestly function of a Devarāja (or God-king).
 Until the coronation rites are completed the new king must exclude the prefix Phrabat (พระบาท) from his royal title, he cannot enact a royal command, nor sit under the nine-tiered umbrella (he must make do with only seven tiers).
 As a result, it was customary for a king to go through the coronation ceremonies as soon as he had succeeded to the throne.